-Located in Los Angeles, California, Oakmont Corporation is a financial advisor firm with more than $1.3 billion in assets under management (AUM).
+Located in Los Angeles, California, Oakmont Corporation is a financial advisor firm with quite a large amount of assets under management (AUM).
 The firm offers services such as financial planning and portfolio management.

 Oakmont Corporation Background

 Formed in August 1980, Oakmont is a California corporation.
 It is a family office that provides a variety of services (such as investment advice, financial planning and various administrative services) to its clients.

 The firm is owned by Robert Day, as trustee of the Robert A. Day Trust.
 Day is also the firm's chariman as well as the principal owner of The Cypress Funds LLC (also an SEC-registered RIA).
 The firm's co-portfolio managers are Robert Day and Andrew Katz.

 Oakmont Corporation Client Types and Minimum Account Sizes

 As stated above, Oakmont Corporation is a family office that provides its services to members of a family and several individuals who have long-standing relaitonships with one or more family members.